— Overview —

 The New Jersey Health Insurance Market Preservation Act, which took effect Jan.
 1, 2019, is a continuation on the state level of a now-repealed provision of the federal Affordable Care Act, requiring every taxpayer to obtain health insurance or pay a shared responsibility tax.
 This Fast Fact explains the requirements under the state law.

 The law, P.L.2018, c.31, is intended to ensure that health insurance markets in New Jersey remain affordable by mandating that individuals who can afford to purchase health insurance participate in the market.
-Specifically, the law requires most individuals, other than those who qualify for exemption, to obtain at least minimum essential coverage health insurance or pay a penalty when filing their state income tax return.
+The law requires most individuals, other than those who qualify for an exemption, to obtain at least minimum essential coverage health insurance or pay a penalty when filing their state income tax return.

 Minimum Essential Coverage

-Exemptions are available for New Jersey taxpayers who don’t meet the income requirements, or who experience a short gap in coverage, have no affordable coverage options, or experience a hardship.
-A full list of types of coverage exemptions can be found here: https://nj.gov/treasury/njhealthinsurancemandate/exemptions.shtml
+Exemptions are available for New Jersey taxpayers who don’t meet the income requirements, experience a short gap in coverage, have no affordable coverage options, or experience a hardship.
+A full list of coverage exemptions can be found here.

-Eligible taxpayers can claim the exemption when filing their 2019 New Jersey Income Tax return (Form NJ-1040) using Schedule NJ-HC in early 2020.
+Eligible taxpayers can claim the exemption when filing their New Jersey Income Tax return (Form NJ-1040) using Schedule NJ-HC.
 Exemptions previously received from Healthcare.gov will be available to claim on Schedule NJ-HC of the NJ-1040.

 Under New Jersey’s Health Insurance Market Preservation Act, insurers, self-insured employers, government agencies, multi-employer plans and other entities that provide health insurance must submit information returns to New Jersey reporting on individuals’ health insurance coverage.
 There is no paper filing option available.

-Coverage returns must contain the information specified by federal Internal Revenue Service (IRS) rules and regulations for 1094 and 1095 filings.
+Coverage returns must contain the information specified by the federal Internal Revenue Service (IRS) rules and regulations for 1094 and 1095 filings.
 Companies are encouraged to send data pertaining only to New Jersey full-year and part-year residents.
-However, for ease of filing, New Jersey will accept the same 1094/1095 data files sent to the IRS, even if they include data about individuals who are not residents of New Jersey.
-Out-of-state filers who provide information on non-residents of New Jersey should consult privacy and other laws pertaining to residents of other states before sending any sensitive or personal data to New Jersey.
-Filers must provide 2019 coverage information electronically by March 31, 2020.
+However, for ease of filing, New Jersey will accept the same 1094/1095 data files sent to the IRS, even if that includes data about individuals who are not residents of New Jersey.
+Out-of-state filers who provide information on non-residents of New Jersey should consult privacy and other laws pertaining to residents of other states before sending any sensitive or personal data to the state of New Jersey.
+A 1095 form must be provided to for each primary enrollee by March 2, 2021, and forms must be submitted to the NJ Division of Taxation by March 31, 2021.

 Out-of-State Employers of New Jersey Residents